Routing policies

 If no rule matches, the request falls through to the first target.

 Conditional routing pairs well with model aliases.
-Alias smart โ claude-3-5-sonnet-20241022, then add a conditional rule for model_prefix: claude.
+Alias smart โ claude-3-5-sonnet-20241022 (aliases resolve before routing), then add a conditional rule for key: model, value: claude-3-5-sonnet-20241022.

 Least-latencyโ